phoenix2718/git_practice/README.md

-# git_practice
-Practice how to use git and github

 # Create a new repository

 ## 1. Make a new repository in GitHub
 I made a new repository named as 'git_practice'.
-Then, I got the repository on ''https://github.com/phoenix2718/git_practice'.
+Then, I got the repository on 'https://github.com/phoenix2718/git_practice'.

 ## 2. Clone the repository on your local directory
 ```